cdp menu

 If you would want to filter the users who added a product to the cart but have not purchased, you can combine the “Added to cart” event criteria with the “Purchased” “Not occurred” event criteria using the “And” condition as shown below.

-View, Download and Save the segment
+View, Download and Save the audience

-After specifying the criteria for segmenting, click on “View Audience” to view the list of users.
-You can also export the data in csv format by clicking on “Download CSV” button.
+After specifying the criteria for segmenting, click on “Run Query” to view the list of users.

 Refresh interval